dr-mushtaq/Chatbot-for-Healthcare/README.md

 2- **Students Create Feature Branches**

-- Instead of working directly on main, they create a feature branch:
+- Instead of working directly on main, they create a feature branch
--

 3- **SCommit & Push Changes**S

 - Students make changes, commit them, and push to their branch